DASPRiD/telegram-bouncer-bot/README.md

 primary chat.

 To do so, allow the bot to pin messages in your primary chat and add it to the channel.
 Then add the following new environment variable: `CHANNEL_ID`.
 The bot will now forward any posts to your main chat and pin them.
-It will also forward edits and pin them again.
+Edits are not automatically forwarded, as the first reaction to a post after a few minutes triggers an false-positive edit event.

 ## Bot permissions